is210-spring-2017/is210-week-11-warmup/README.rst

 #.
 Use a new cell in your notebook

 #.
-Pase the following code into your cell:
+Create the following classes in your notebook (paste code into a cell, using proper indentation):

 .. code:: pycon
 class Car(object):